keolo/keolo-com/content/posts/how-to-build-an-ehr/system-design.md

 ![System Context Diagram](../system-context-diagram.png)

-The **EHR System** integrates with the Calendar System (such as Google or Apple Calendar) to sync appointments and availability, ensuring that all schedules are up-to-date.
+The **EHR system** integrates with the Calendar System (such as Google or Apple Calendar) to sync appointments and availability, ensuring that all schedules are up-to-date.
 Notifications about appointments are sent to users through the Notification System via email, SMS, or push notifications.

 Additionally, the **EHR System** interacts with the Billing System for financial transactions, the Registration System for new user sign-ups, and both the Practitioner Management System and Patient Management System for maintaining comprehensive profiles.

-## Platform Diagram
+## Platform diagram

 > One level lower, the Platform Diagram outlines the interactions and data flows between the **EHR Platform** and various user interfaces, as well as supporting systems for availability/scheduling and notifications.